Jacqieq6464/its-my-life/README.md

 ## Screen Shots:

-- MORE INFO TO BE ADDES
+- MORE INFO TO BE ADDED

 ## Heroku Link:

-- MORE INFO TO BE ADDES
+- MORE INFO TO BE ADDED

 ## License: